An Autumn Experiment in Outdoor Creative Writing

 Gathering in the Oakhouse

-As we slowed and gave our attention to these natural-world noticings, our language changed too.
-When we wrote around the Heartwood fire a few minutes later, our words were more languorous, sensuous; details were precisely observed and captured.
-Our attitudes slowed as well—hurry receded, appreciation advanced.
+As we slowed down and paid attention to these natural details, our language began to shift too.
+When we wrote around the Heartwood fire shortly afterwards, our words became more languorous and more sensory.
+Details were carefully observed and more precisely captured.
+Our thinking slowed as well.
+Hurry receded, and appreciation took its place.

 “I noticed just how many leaves are on the ground.
 It’s autumn and a mattress is now all around.
 In my garden this is bothersome and needs attention.
 Here it is a blanket, preparing for winter by covering the ground, warming and feeding the earth.”